LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/introduction-to-classes-and-objects/README.md

 }
 ```

-The only field in this class is the C# `message`, while the only method is `SayHello`, which prints `this.message` and doesn't return anything.
+The only field in this class is the C# `message`, while the only method is `SayHello`, which prints the message and doesn't return anything.
 Note that there is no `Main` method, so there is no way to run the code in this class directly.
 We'll need to do that from another class.

 To do this, we'll need to create an **instance** of the class `HelloWorld`.
 Recall from learning about classes and objects in Python that a class is a blueprint for creating objects.
 We refer to an object created from a particular class as an instance of that class.